jnispen/PPSDA/README.md

 # Probabilistic Programming for Spectroscopic Data Analysis (PPSDA)
 > This repository contains IPython notebooks for probabilistic modeling of vibrational spectroscopic datasets.
 All models have been implemented using the Python probabilistic programming library PyMC3.
->
-> To use the software, first setup your system by creating a virtual Python environment containing the required packages.
+To use the software, first setup your system by creating a virtual environment containing the required Python packages.

 ## 1. Linux System Setup (Ubuntu 18.04)